Aniket01042003/Profile-Management-System/README.md

 # Profile-Management-System
-This is Profile Management Sytem project using react
+"Profile Management System" is a web-based application developed using React, ensuring seamless interactions for both users and administrators